wombleton/gitlaw-nz/acts/C/Corrections Act 2004.md

     Compare: 1954 No 51 s 4B

-    Section 199: substituted, on 8 December 2009, by [section 5][576] of the Corrections (Contract Management of Prisons) Amendment Act 2009 (2009 No 59).
+    Section 199: replaced, on 8 December 2009, by [section 5][576] of the Corrections (Contract Management of Prisons) Amendment Act 2009 (2009 No 59).

 ##### 199AA Delegation of powers and functions of chief executive to contractor

 *   (1) Without limiting [sections 41][404] and [42][405] of the State Sector Act 1988, but subject to [section 10][14] of this Act, the chief executive may delegate to a contractor or an employee of a contractor, either generally or particularly, any of the functions or powers of the chief executive under this Act.

     (2) Subject to any general or special directions given or conditions imposed by the chief executive, a contractor or an employee of a contractor to whom any functions or powers are delegated may perform those functions or exercise those powers in the same manner and with the same effect as if they had been conferred directly by this Act and not by delegation.